gagolews/stringx/devel/sphinx/rapi/strwrap.md

 ## Details

+Might be useful when displaying strings using a monospaced font.

+## Value

+If `simplify` is `FALSE`, a list of `length(x)` numeric vectors is returned.

+Otherwise, the function yields a character vector (in UTF-8).
+Note that the length of the output may be different than that of the input.

+Due to this, no attributes are preserved.

+## Differences from base R

 Replacement for base [`strwrap`](https://stat.ethz.ch/R-manual/R-devel/library/base/help/strwrap.html) implemented with [`stri_wrap`](https://stringi.gagolewski.com/rapi/stri_wrap.html).

-Inconsistencies/limitations in/differences from base R:

 -   missing values not propagated **\[fixed here\]**